Latest COVID-19 restrictions

 - Practise good personal hygiene and maintain physical distancing.

 - Look for the green dots: these have been placed to show you the safest places to sit and stand.

 - Observe capacity limits: physical distancing capacity limits on services means you may be asked to wait for the next service.

 More information is available from Transport for NSW.

 When you use taxis and rideshares (also called 'point-to-point services'), you should practice physical distancing where possible.
 As a passenger in a taxi or rideshare you should;

 - handle your own luggage.

 If you are using in a taxi or ridesharewithin the 14-day isolation period to travel to your place of isolation, you should also wear a mask.

 Read the Safe travel tips for the point to point transport industry factsheet.

 As the operator of a taxi or rideshare, you should follow advice from the Department of Transport.
-You can find out about the rules on cleaning, masks and eligibility for financial support by reading;

 Point-to-point transport businesses should complete a COVID-19 Safety Plan for Taxis, hire cars and ride share services to help minimise the risk of transmission when you are providing a point-to-point service.